 Not only can you be rejected by your puppy love crushes, but you can also be rejected by your own novel piercing.
 Unfortunately, this tends to happen when you introduce a foreign object to your body.
 Reasons for rejection can vary from having an allergic reaction to the improperly placed earrings.

-In order to prevent the former, wear a high-quality pair of earrings.
+In order to prevent the former, wear a high-quality pair of earrings, whether you buy it in a boutique or from a wholesale body jewelry store.
 I’m not saying go ahead and buy the most ostentatious pair of earrings you see on display, but it would be optimal to wear titanium earrings.

 The best way to prevent improper placement is not getting pierced by a gun since those who use the unsterilized devices tend to be unlicensed piercers.
 Although it may be more expensive it will lessen the chance of a rejection.

 Sleeping may become a pain after a new piercing.
 Your sleep position may put pressure on your new piercing which will not only prolong the healing process but also increase the chance of seeing an infection the next morning.

 By pressing the piercing onto your pillow or bed sheets, you are exposing it to sweat and irritation.
 I would not recommend piercing both ears at the same time since it will create more difficulties, especially if you favor sleeping on one side more than the other.
 Unless you sleep on your back or stomach, you should change your pillowcase biweekly in order to ensure its’ cleanliness.

 Do not go swimming or explore a body of water right after you have been pierced.
 Pools, lakes and oceans will expose your piercing to a sea of bacteria that will cause an infection.
 Ideally, you should wait for at least a week and clean after every time you take a swim.